About the interim Australian CDC

 Legislation

-On 3 September 2025, the Australian Government introduced into Parliament the draft legislation to establish the Australian CDC as an independent agency on 1 January 2026.
+The legislation to establish the Australian CDC as an independent agency on 1 January 2026 passed both Houses of Parliament on 6 November 2025.

 The legislation defines the Australian CDC’s: